 7 min read

 Every day, knowledge workers receive a deluge of information that is critical to their work.
 Company-issued documents, market research, and news all contain insights required to make the best possible decisions.
 And because of the sheer amount of content, it’s not realistic to read everything, and some key information may be missed.

-The AlphaSense AI research team collaborated with Carnegie Mellon University to explore novel text summarization methods, to understand current challenges, and apply what we learned to next-generation algorithms to more effectively summarize financial documents.
+The AlphaSense AI research team collaborated with Carnegie Mellon University to explore novel text summarization methods, understand current challenges, and apply what we learned to next-generation algorithms to more effectively summarize financial documents.

 In AlphaSense, imagine a user searching for ‘737 max’.
 At the peak of the crisis at Boeing, there were thousands of new and relevant documents flowing through the platform every week.
-A useful summarizer might extract key points from those documents and organize them based on terms (designated as aspects for the purposes of our research and this article) like:
+A useful summarizer might extract key points from those documents and organize them based on terms (designated as aspects for our research and this article) like:

-- impact to the business
+- impact on the business